 Duties & Responsibilities

-The Human Resource unit renders recruiting, issuance of visas, job evaluations, promotions, payroll, and training and development services as per UAE MOL rules and regulations.
+The Human Resource unit renders recruiting, issuance of visas, job evaluations, promotions, payroll, and training and development services as per UAE MOHRE rules and regulations.

 The Al Falah University’s Human Resource Unit prepares Job Descriptions for all positions and is one of the Unit’s primary focus and responsibility.